samir1498/UberWeal/README.md

 As a Rider, I want to book a Driver that can take me to my destination, providing an efficient alternative to public transport.

-### List all my past races
+### List all my past rides

-As a Rider, I would like to list all the history of my races with mention of the respective Drivers, enabling me to track my ride history.
+As a Rider, I would like to l
+ist all the history of my rides with mention of the respective Drivers, enabling me to track my ride history.

 ## Pricing Rules